PaperMtn/slack-watchman/README.md

   --timeframe {d,w,m,a}
                         How far back to search: d = 24 hours w = 7 days, m =
                         30 days, a = all time
   ```

-You can run Slack Watchman to look for everything:
+You can run Slack Watchman to look for everything, and output to default CSV:

 `slack-watchman --timeframe a --all`

 Or arguments can be grouped together to search more granularly.
-This will look for tokens and files for the last 30 days, and output the results to a tcp stream:
+This will look for tokens and files for the last 30 days, and output the results to a TCP stream:

 `slack-watchman --timeframe m --tokens --files --output stream`